vgaggia/Bonk/README.md

 1. Clone the repository
 2. Install the dependencies from requirements.txt with "pip install -r requirements"
-3. Configure the API keys for StabilityAI and OpenAI in the `.env` file.
+3. Configure the API keys for StabilityAI and OpenAI in a `.env` file.
 4. Run the bot: with 'py start.py'

 ## Usage